Virgin Media O2 Logo in white

-Here’s all the very best entertainment on your TV this week across your favourite Virgin TV channels, including a swashbuckling adventure with James May and more fun with the Gogglebox gang
+Here’s all the very best entertainment on your TV this week across your favourite Virgin TV channels, including a fly-on-the-wall reality series with two familiar faces

 By Charlotte Briggs, Feature Writer